 - 1. Compared to males, females do not have a 'neuromuscular spurt' to match their growth spurt, meaning they develop greater size and weight without an accompanying increase in muscle size and strength to help control movement (2).
 The reasons for this are not entirely clear but may relate to hormonal factors, biomechanical deficiencies and / or training differences (1,2). - 2.
 Females appear to have greater knee laxity, and this laxity may increase cyclically with hormonal changes (2). - 3.
-As mentioned above, females are more likely to have anatomical and biomechanical risk factors.
-In essence, for some girls the 'shape' of certain bones and joints are not ideally suited to many sporting actions.
-These factors also contribute to weakness in important core muscles, particularly the average angle measured at the knee on landing was 27.6° for females compared to 16.1° for males.
-(2).
-When landing from a jump, males were found to absorb on average 38% of forces through the hip, compared to only 19% for females (2).
-Females have a tendency to land with a straighter hip and knee, and to land with the upper body weight further behind the knee.
-This results in poor shock absorption, and creates forces which directly stress the ACL (2).
+Females are more likely to have anatomical and biomechanical risk factors.
+Most of these are mentioned above.
+Other reported risks include the greater likelihood of females having a smaller femoral intercondylar notch width, & smaller size of the ACL (2).
+Anterior pelvic tilt places the hamstrings and gluteals in a lengthened & weakened position, and contributes to greater internal femoral rotation (2).
+Internal femoral rotation (due to femoral anteversion, postural dysfunction &/or poor muscle control) places the gluteals and hip external rotators at a mechanical disadvantage, contributing to strength deficiencies (see point 5 below).